Westworld episode 4 recap and breakdown: The Man in Black returns

 Serac and Maeve look for Dolores

-Maeve searches for the Mortician who helped Dolores get the identities of five people.
-As she searches for the Matrix-like named character, we see Maeve being able to control electronics, gadgets, and any other device with a microchip.
-She is able to fight her way to see the Mortician which results in a scene that echoes the eye manufacturing scene in the original Blade Runner.
-Then she walks into a Yakuza hideout taking out a handful of well-armed guards by overriding their auto-aiming arm guns along with some swift samurai sword work.
+Maeve searches for the Mortician, who helped Dolores get the identities of five people.
+As she searches for the Matrix-like named character, we see Maeve being able to control electronics, gadgets and any other device with a microchip.
+She's able to fight her way to see the Mortician which results in a scene that echoes the eye manufacturing scene in the original Blade Runner.
+Then she walks into a Yakuza hideout taking out a handful of well-armed guards by overriding their auto-aiming arm guns, along with some swift samurai sword work.

 That's when she meets the head of the Yakuza, Musashi (Hiroyuki Sanada) from season 2 in Shogun World.
 Or at least it's his host body with someone else inside of it.
 More on that in a second.